kuruoujou/XBMal/README.md

 	Save above selections

 Except it will have your shows instead of the generic strings I used above.
 Now you have to go through each show listed and be sure that the mapping it guessed is correct.
-Most of the time, it probably will be, but there are a few that will almost certainly be wrong.
+About half of the time, it probably will be, but there are a few that will almost certainly be wrong.
 Most notably, almost everything with multiple seasons (denoted by S) will not have the correct mapping.